Scape Service on November 27 at St. Mary Magdalene and St. Martin Episcopal Church

-A new multi-sensory worship service at St. Mary Magdalene and St. Martin Episcopal Church in Coral Springs invites people into a unique spiritual experience – an exploration into the landscape of the soul through ancient prayers, live music, projected images and a walking meditation in the candlelight.
+A multi-sensory worship service at St. Mary Magdalene and St. Martin Episcopal Church in Coral Springs invites people into a unique spiritual experience – an exploration into the landscape of the soul through ancient prayers, live music, projected images, and a walking meditation in the candlelight.

-The service is called SCAPE and is offered every Sunday night at 7 p.m.
+The service is called SCAPE and is offered on Sundays night at 7 p.m.

 SCAPE is a collaboration between the church and Mishkhah, a retreat and worship experience created by Kate Eaton.
 Founded to “reveal the mystery of Christ by stirring the senses and opening the heart,” Mishkhah creates multi-sensory services that integrate music, images, textures, light and movement, and prayer across the US and abroad.

 Since founding Mishkhah in 2010, Eaton has partnered with churches, conventions, conferences, and seminaries to share her experience in creating worship environments.

 Eaton said Father Lee Davis, Rector at St. Mary Magdalene and St. Martin Episcopal Church, invited her to partner with them to create SCAPE as an offering to the community for people seeking places of beauty, peace, and transformation.

 “SCAPE fosters worship and prayer environments that enable us to fall into the embrace of our Creator.
 New rhythms in our breathing open us to ancient truths.
 We sense the possibility of healing and move out into the world again, restored and hopeful,” she explained.

 Eaton added that Mishkhah’s mission is to reveal the mystery of Christ through the arts, music, movement, and interaction.

 She said that with the first night of Advent this past Sunday, the congregation starts the four-week season before Christmas, marked by waiting, pondering, and allowing the Christ child to form in Mary’s womb.